 The Vesper Martini From The Lobby Bar at Hotel Chelsea, Chelsea

-There’s nothing like a Hotel Chelsea martini.
-In the historic Lobby Bar, XL pours are served tableside, with DIY garnishes of lemon twists, olives and vermouth.
+There are martinis, and then there are Hotel Chelsea martini.
+In the historic Lobby Bar, XL pours are served tableside from bottles encased in a thick layer of ice, DIY garnishes of lemon twists, olives and vermouth – so you can customise them as you wish.

 The Dirty Martini From The Mulberry Bar, Nolita

-This decadent den with mural-lined walls serves a martini so filthy, you’ll be glad for the subterranean setting to enjoy it in private.
+In this decadent den, with mural-lined walls, you’ll find a martini so filthy, you’ll be glad for the subterranean setting to enjoy it in private.
+The blue cheese olive garnish is the best we’ve had – and the soundtrack is killer, too.

-Coffee Shops For The Caffeine Hit And Interiors
+Coffee Shops Where The Caffeine Hit Is As Good As The Interiors

 Sey, Bushwick